 On May 12, 1968, the first patient was admitted, and on May 15 the hospital officially opened with 50 beds.
 By November, all 580 beds were open.

-Today, North York General encompasses 3 sites.
-In addition to the General Site, our largest on Leslie Street, the hospital includes the Branson Ambulatory Care Centre and Seniors' Health Centre.
+Today, North York General encompasses three sites.
+In addition to the General site, our largest on Leslie Street, the hospital includes the Branson Ambulatory Care Centre and Seniors' Health Centre.

 Branson Ambulatory Care Centre

 In July 1997, the final report of the Health Services Restructuring Commission directed North York General Hospital to assume management of North York Branson Hospital (near Bathurst and Finch), redistribute its inpatient services, and develop and operate an ambulatory care centre there.

 North York General Hospital was also directed to become a regional paediatric centre and a partner in the new Child Health Network of the Greater Toronto Area.

 North York General Hospital and North York Branson Hospital became one organization on May 1, 1998.
 As a result of restructuring, an increased level of service was required at our General site on Leslie Street.

 To meet the needs of our community, a major redevelopment was launched in 1999 to increase the size of the building by 30%.
 The official opening of the new Southeast Tower was held on October 16, 2003.